WebAssembly/spec/document/core/valid/conventions.rst

    Inside the body an additional label of the same type is available, which is expressed by extending the context :math:`C` with the additional label information for the premise.

+.. [#pldi2017]
+   The formalization in this specification is based on:
+   Andreas Haas, Andreas Rossberg, Derek Schuff, Ben Titzer, Dan Gohman, Luke Wagner, Alon Zakai, JF Bastien, Michael Holman. `Bringing the Web up to Speed with WebAssembly <https://github.com/WebAssembly/spec/papers/pldi2017.pdf>`_.
+In: Programming Language Design and Implementation (PLDI 2017).
+The ACM Press 2017.

 .. [#tapl]
    For example: Benjamin Pierce. `Types and Programming Languages <https://www.cis.upenn.edu/~bcpierce/tapl/>`_.
 The MIT Press 2002